 An extra $100 a month could go a long way in helping you reach your financial goals – but how easy is it to get that extra dough?
-This week’s episode tackles money-saving tips you can use to start saving more each month.
+This week’s episode tackles tips on how to save an extra $100 each month.

 Everyone likes to save money – but that’s often easier said than done.
 A big part of the savings process is intentionality in your spending.
 After all, it’s easy to grab those little goodies each time you’re shopping at Target, but how do those small purchases add up over time?